-IMPORTANT: For extended ductwork runs, the cross-sectional area of the duct can only be increased to an extent.
-For extended ductwork runs, a professional heating, venting, and air conditioning (HVAC) firm should be consulted for proper venting information.
+IMPORTANT: For extended ductwork runs, the cross section area of the ductwork can only be increased to an extent.
+When the ductwork approaches the maximum limits noted in this manual, a professional heating, venting, and air conditioning (HVAC) firm should be consulted for proper venting information.